 Hola hola, you sexy globetrotter!
-My name is Martina, and I’m here to help you plan your trip around Argentina.
+My name is Martina, and I’m here to help you plan your trip to Argentina.
 Let me take you on a journey across my country and its landscapes, foods, and all-in-all awesomeness.

 I’m from Buenos Aires but have been living overseas for the past 6 years.
 Between flights, you may have seen me freezing in Denmark, eating ramen in Japan, sipping coffee in Italy, hiking in New Zealand -where I currently reside-, and more!

+You should start your trip to Argentina here.
 Jujuy is Argentina’s northernmost province, limiting with Chile and Bolivia.
 Desertic landscapes, charming little villages, indigenous heritage, and authentic Andean culture, nestled among colorful mountains.

 The Iguazu Falls -Cataratas del Iguazú- are a massive waterfalls system scattered between Brazil and Argentina.
 Voted in 2011 as one of the World’s 7 Wonders, the waterfalls’ somewhat remote location leaves them out of many itineraries.
-However, travelers looking for unique, nature-packed, lush landscapes should definitely meet the Iguazu Falls in person!

 Perfect for eco-conscious travelers willing to get off the main touristic routes!
 The Iberá Wetlands -Esteros del Iberá- present untouched landscapes of shallow waters, wild animals, and stunning sunrises and sunsets.

-A must for wine lovers, Mendoza boasts the most famous vineyards around the country!
-Home of stunning views and the highest peak in the Western hemisphere, Mendoza is a traveler’s dream.
-Climbing the Aconcagua is a feat that attracts outdoorsy peeps from all over the globe, so if you feel like giving it a go, or just want to sip some ancestral goodness, then Mendoza is for you.
+In this one of the best places to visit Argentina, climbing the Aconcagua is a feat that attracts outdoorsy peeps from all over the globe, so if you feel like giving it a go, or just want to sip some ancestral goodness, then Mendoza is for you.

 Buenos Aires is a bustling city packed with all the things you could expect from a major world capital -including the traffic jams!
 Culture, art, music, food, Tango, football, architecture, and the passion of the Argentinians are reflected in each corner of this unique metropolis.